AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 # Part I: Statistical Mechanics (S1--S10)

 The first block of the bibliography establishes the equilibrium foundations.
 This might seem like a long detour if your goal is nonequilibrium QFT, but it is not.
 The conceptual vocabulary of the entire subject---entropy, ensembles, partition functions, free energies, response functions, fluctuation--dissipation relations---is forged here.
-More importantly, the *philosophical stance* toward statistical mechanics that you adopt at this stage shapes how you think about everything that follows.
+More importantly, the *philosophical stance* toward statistical mechanics adopted at this stage shapes thinking about everything that follows.

 ## Entropy as inference: Jaynes (S1)

 The bibliography begins with Jaynes' 1957 paper "Information Theory and Statistical Mechanics" (*Physical Review* 106:620).
 This is a deliberate choice.
 Jaynes reframes the foundations of statistical mechanics as a problem of inference: given certain constraints (energy, particle number, etc.), the equilibrium distribution is the one that maximizes the Shannon entropy subject to those constraints.
 The canonical and grand canonical ensembles are not physical laws; they are the uniquely consistent way to assign probabilities given incomplete information.

 This framing matters later in several ways.
 First, it makes the connection between statistical mechanics and information theory explicit from the start, which is increasingly important in modern approaches to thermalization, entanglement entropy, and quantum information.
-Second, when you encounter nonequilibrium systems, the question "which constraints define the relevant reduced description?" becomes central---and Jaynes provides the cleanest conceptual anchor for answering it.
-Third, the maximum entropy principle generalizes naturally to nonequilibrium settings through the maximum caliber principle (maximizing the entropy of trajectory space), though this extension is not part of the current bibliography.
+Second, when encountering nonequilibrium systems, the question "which constraints define the relevant reduced description?" becomes central---and Jaynes provides the cleanest conceptual anchor for answering it.
+Third, the maximum entropy principle generalizes naturally to nonequilibrium settings through the maximum caliber principle (maximizing the entropy of trajectory space).

 ## Rigor: Ruelle (S2)